Skip to main content

 During this time, NIC was also working on moving into the Cloud.
 The governmental process for this is to first meet the requirements for an “Authority to Test” (ATT) process, followed by a similar “Authority to Operate” (ATO) process.
 I became the point person for this effort – doing research, creating documentation, and meeting with stakeholders and ATT/ATO evaluators to make sure that our current system, as well as the system we wanted developed in the Cloud, met or exceeded the standards of the Bureau of Prisons, NIC’s parent Agency.
 NIC continues to use and update the documentation and tabletop exercises I developed as part of their annual system review each year.

-Outside of the ATT/ATO plans, exercises, and other documentation, I’ve created tutorials and guides for my team on almost every process I’ve created for our daily tasks.
-I firmly believe that hoarding knowledge means that you weaken your team’s ability to function without you and I don’t ever want my team to be non-functional if I have a sick day.
+Outside of the ATT/ATO plans, exercises, and other documentation, I’ve created tutorials and guides for my team on almost every process for our daily tasks.
+I firmly believe that hoarding knowledge means that you weaken your team’s ability to function without you.
 This has led to me creating over 50 step-by-step walkthroughs in both video and text formats so that anyone else can learn to do what I had to figure out from scratch.

 In 2021, it was time to rebuild NIC’s website again in Drupal 9.
 While there is a migration path between Drupal 7 and 9, it was not at all easy.
 I spent months trying to get my head around the requirements some of our modules needed in order to get their data from one version to the other.

-The two systems were effectively non-communicative and documentation for many modules that manage critical website functions was almost non-existent, even today.
+The two systems were effectively non-communicative and documentation for many modules that manage critical website functions was almost non-existent.
 I ended up MacGuyvering a solution that was part automated migration and part manual transfer of data.
 The goal was to make as few changes as possible for users while updating the underlying infrastructure and the design of the website to use the USWDS theme that’s now required for all US governmental websites.
+This project was successfully completed in 2022.

 Other systems

-As part of our Drupal 9 upgrades, NIC wanted to implement Single Sign-On as part of their infrastructure.
+As part of our Drupal upgrades, NIC wanted to implement Single Sign-On as part of their infrastructure.
 After some research, my fellow web developer, Billy, and I figured out that Drupal has existing solutions for SimpleSAMLphp integration.
-At the time of this writing, we connected all of NIC’s Drupal 9 websites together as well as a connection to Overdrive, NIC’s e-book library service.
+At the time of this writing, we connected all of NIC’s websites together as well as a connection to Overdrive, NIC’s e-book library service, and EbscoHost’s online literature library.

 Branding and Marketing

 The other major undertaking I pushed for at NIC was to update their branding.
 The agency had an old, thin style guide from an agency that, in my opinion, didn’t know how color theory worked.
-The agency’s own logo clashed with itself and there were very few indicators that any two NIC documents would be recognizable if compared side by side because something as fundamental as font choice varied so much.
+The agency’s own colors clashed with each other and there were very few indicators that any two NIC documents would be recognizable if compared side by side because something as fundamental as font choice varied so much.

-To resolve these issues, I created a basic style guide in 2017, updated the color palette, and streamlined marketing materials to match the website and new guidelines.
-In 2022, I expanded the style guide to match the USWDS styles and gave it a lot more detail for other contractors who work with NIC to get information about how to create NIC products.
+To resolve these issues, I created a basic style guide, updated the color palette, and streamlined marketing materials to match the website and new guidelines.
+I later expanded the style guide to align with the USWDS styles and gave it a lot more detail for other contractors who work with NIC to get information about how to create NIC products.

-The products of the style guide have been the marketing materials we created for conferences.
+The style guide has been used to create marketing materials for industry conferences.
 This has included flyers, trifold brochures, and sticky notes with product information on them and QR codes for easy access.
 I also created digital experiences for NIC’s interactive booth computers so that conference attendees could easily find NIC’s most in-demand services and publications.

 In addition, I’ve created 5 email templates through GovDelivery that have elevated the Agency’s email marketing efforts.
 What had previously looked like they’d been designed in Windows 95, now look like modern emails that utilize bold imagery, headers, a unified color palette, and white space.